Home › Blog › How to insert the first dilator: a step-by-step guide

 Step 3: How to Find the Vaginal Entrance

 One of the most common fears I hear is: “I can’t even find the hole.”
-Please know: you are not broken.
+Please know: .
 The vagina isn’t an open tunnel — its walls rest against each other and only part slightly when something gently enters.

 Here are some simple techniques: